Bernard Hepton: Radio and film

-Hepton's appearances in feature films were less frequent, he made his debut in 1949.
-He made a brief appearance as Thorpey, a gangster, in the classic British film Get Carter (1971), and another small role, as Milton Goldsmith, in Voyage of the Damned (1976).
+Hepton's appearances in feature films were less frequent.
+He made his debut in 1949.
+He made a brief appearance as Thorpey, a gangster, in the classic British crime thriller Get Carter (1971) and another small role, as Milton Goldsmith, in Voyage of the Damned (1976).

 Personal life and death

-Hepton was married to actress Nancie Jackson from 1957 until she died in 1977.
-Jackson played Thomas More’s wife Alice opposite Hepton as Moore in the 1957 TV movie A Man for All Seasons; Hepton and she settled in Barnes, London.
-Hepton married Hilary Liddell in 1979; she died in 2013.
-Hepton died on 27 July 2018, aged 92.
-He was survived by a niece and nephew.
+Hepton married actress Nancie Oldfield Jackson in 1957.
+Jackson played Thomas More’s wife Alice opposite Hepton as More in the 1957 television film A Man for All Seasons; Hepton and she settled in Barnes, London.
+Jackson died on 18 January 1977.

+Hepton married the actress Hilary Joyce Liddell in 1979; he was widowed for a second time when Liddell died on 4 April 2013.

+Hepton died on 27 July 2018, aged 92, in Martin Mill, Dover, Kent.